Resource Banner

 1. How to approach legacy modernization?

 There exist several legacy system modernization approaches.
 Options range from lift and shift, rehosting and replatforming to refactoring or full system replacement.
 The choice depends on the organization’s goals and resources.
 Some methods are less disruptive than others.
-Expert input can be valuable in this process because specialists can help create a custom modernization plan.
-They can assess which approach best fits the organization’s needs and capabilities.
-This tailored strategy can lead to more effective results.
+Bringing in expert insights can significantly enhance this process, as specialists are equipped to develop a tailored legacy system modernization strategy.
 The modernization journey varies for each organization.
-It may be quick for some, lengthy for others.
+It may be quick for some and lengthy for others.
 Careful planning is crucial for success.

 2. What are the 7 R’s of modernization?